 Dave: Well, what initially strikes me is that the focus seems to be on the parents’ disappointment.
 While it’s understandable that you are seriously hurt by her poor decisions, a wise parent needs to address the nature of their disappointment.
 Is it about your needs and your image, or is it genuinely about her loss?
 If your frustration is more about you, you’ve got to move beyond that.

 Donalyn: That’s right.
 Right now she does not need you to reprimand her out of your frustration.
 She’s already feeling bad enough about the situation.
 She needs to be commended for being honest with you, telling you about the problem, and not having dealt with it through an abortion.
-She needs your sympathy, and your love, in spite of the poor choices that she has made.
+She needs your sympathy and your love, in spite of the poor choices that she might have made.

 Dave: Your first reactions are critical.
-Choose to vent your anger and frustration alone or with another trusted adult, rather than on your teenager.
-As you interact with your daughter, try to restrain the disappointment you feel.
-It’s difficult, but understand that she is likely already stressed, scared, ashamed and possibly depressed.
-Now is not the time to put extra strain on her life, and on your relationship.
+Choose to vent your anger and frustration alone or with another trusted adult, rather than with your teenager.
+As you interact with your daughter, try to restrain any disappointment you might feel.
+It’s difficult, but understand that she is likely already stressed, scared, ashamed, and possibly depressed.
+Now is not the time to put extra strain on her life and on your relationship.
 You need to deal with the regrets (both hers and yours), help her understand God’s love and her need to repent and be forgiven, and then move on as a family.

 Donalyn: While acknowledging your hurt is acceptable, causing more hurt isn’t.
 You need to confirm to your daughter that nothing that she has done will make God, or you as parents, quit loving her.
 This applies as well if you have a son who is responsible for getting a young girl pregnant.

-Dave: That’s right on, Donalyn.
+Dave: That’s right, Donalyn.
 You must convey your support through the crisis time.
 It has now become “our” problem, a family issue.
 If your initial reaction was hurtful, make amends with your son or daughter.
 Remember that interrogations and lectures will only drive her further away.

 Donalyn: A difficult thing to try to gain perspective on is that, despite the precarious beginnings of this child’s life, the baby is still an incredible gift from God.
 God has allowed the baby to be conceived and born into this world at this time.
 It is not easy, but it’s essential that you begin to move past the disappointing circumstances and celebrate this new life.
 As a Mom, I would choose to use this time bond with my daughter, by telling her what your pregnancy with her was like.
 It’s critical that you help her understand the feelings she’s going to have, the changes taking place in her body and the anticipation of being a mother.